Pennsylvania’s Filial Support Law: Children Can Be Held Responsible for Parent’s Unpaid Nursing Home Bill?

 worried kids

 Nursing homes are using Pennsylvania’s filial support law as a collection tool with increasing frequency.
-Here is an excerpt from Pennsylvania’s filial support statute with key provisions italicized for emphasis:
+Here is an excerpt from Pennsylvania’s filial responsibility statute with key provisions italicized for emphasis:

 (a) Liability. –